ANTH 290 - Special Topics in Anthropology

 Planned Offering: Offered when interest is expressed and departmental resources permit.

 A discussion of a series of topics of anthropological concern.
-May be repeated for degree credit with permission and if the topics are different.
+May be repeated for degree credit if the topics are different.

 Add to Portfolio (opens a new window)